DataDog/hiring-engineers/Rhys Lewis Answers.md

 Bonus Question: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
 Set up two scheduled downtimes for this monitor:

 One that silences it from 7pm to 9am daily on M-F, And one that silences it all day on Sat-Sun.
-Here is an image of the notifying when you schedule the downtime.
+Here is an image of the notification when you schedule the downtime.

 ![Screenshot](mondowntime.PNG)